Adobe FrameMaker: But I Don’t Want a Plain Round Bullet

 Define a custom bullet in FrameMaker

 - Start by deciding what character you would like to use.
 Symbols like squares, circles, and diamonds are very common requests, but if you have access to more exciting ornamental fonts, then the fun is just beginning.
-To see your options, open FrameMaker 9 or later*, click your mouse at the end of a bullet paragraph and choose File > Utilities > Character Palette.
+To see your options, click an insertion point at the end of a bullet paragraph and choose Insert > Character > Character Palette.

 - Scroll through the list, looking for the ornamental fonts.
 If nothing else, you should at least have Webdings, and Wingdings 1, 2 and 3.